EthicalCS/ethicalcs.github.io/modules/ethicalengine2/instructions.md

   - To run this file, simply type `python3 main.py` in the command line.

-#### Coding Predefined Priorities
+### Coding Predefined Priorities
 Below are written descriptions of rulesets for sample decision algorithms.
 Your job is to write and test three different decision methods in `engine.py` that precisely implement each ruleset:

-- **Ruleset 1:** Save the person in location 2, if and only if they are pregnant.
+- `ruleset1`: Save the person in location 2, if and only if they are pregnant.
-- **Ruleset 2:** Save the person in location 1, if they are **not** trespassing or if they are a child.
+- `ruleset2` Save the person in location 1, if they are **not** trespassing or if they are a child.
-- **Ruleset 3:** The first priority is to save the person who is a baby.
+- `ruleset3` The first priority is to save the person who is a baby.
 The second priority is to save athletic people.
 The third priority is to save people who are either a doctor or a CEO.
 The fourth priority is to save females.
 The fifth priority is to save the person in location 1.

 Fill in the appropriate methods in `engine.py`.
 When you want to test one of the decision methods, edit line `23` of `main.py` to choose the target method.
 Then execute the following command in your terminal to run the program:

 _Helpful Tip:_ Scenarios are generated randomly.
 You can also generate pseudo-random scenarios, where the _same_ scenarios are run each time the program runs.
 Specify a seed for the random generator as a runtime argument like so: